 Volunteer as an Instructor or Teaching Assistant

 Are you a programmer?
-Classes are currently held on Mondays 18h-20h and Wednesdays 19h-21h at MFR.
+Classes are currently held on Mondays 18h-20h and Tuesdays, Wednesdays, and Thursdays at 19h-21h at MFR.
 We are always looking for more volunteers to help run the classes.

 Be a guest speaker at MFR Coding

-MFR Coding would like to invite tech professionals to visit the classroom for 20-30 minute presentations.
-An example of this could be a FrontEnd Engineer giving a 20 minute talk about what they do in their day to day, and spend 10 minutes answering questions from the students about the work that they do.
+MFR Coding would like to invite tech professionals to visit the classroom for 40-60 minute presentations.
+An example of this could be a FrontEnd Engineer giving a talk about what they do in their day to day, and spend a few minutes answering questions from the students about the work that they do.

 Host visits to your office